Arrested Development season 5: Guest stars

+Marketing and promotion

+On May 7, 2018, the fifth season's trailer was released.
+To promote the season, two versions of the Bluth Real Estate stair car, featuring the hashtag #AD5 and the website voteBLUTH.com, were driven around New York City and Los Angeles.

 Episodes

 Reception

 Many critics said the season was more in line with the original Fox episodes and that having the ensemble back together after previously separating them benefited the season.
-On Rotten Tomatoes, it holds an approval rating of 56% with an average score of 5.14/10, based on 52 reviews.
-The site's critical consensus reads, "Arrested Development finds itself back in familiar form, recapturing much of the cast's chemistry and comedic brilliance — though it still doesn't quite live up to its own past."
-On Metacritic, the season has a weighted average score of 67 out of 100, based on 20 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, it holds an approval rating of 55% with an average score of 5.1/10, based on 53 reviews.
+The site's critical consensus reads, "Arrested Development finds itself back in familiar form, recapturing much of the cast's chemistry and comedic brilliance—though it still doesn't quite live up to its own past."
+On Metacritic, the season has a weighted average score of 67 out of 100, based on 20 critics, indicating "generally favorable" reviews.

 Ben Travers of IndieWire gave it a positive review with a "B" grade, calling it a big improvement over season four.
 He wrote, "With the cast reunited and a better understanding of what made the characters lovable lunkheads to begin with, the new season can be effortlessly enjoyable; a pleasure to watch instead of something you have to dig through to find the parts you love."
 Sonya Saraiya of Vanity Fair praised it for returning to "the show you remember," claiming it to be far superior to the fourth season.
 She singles out Arnett's performance in particular, praising him as "magnificent."
 Caroline Framke of Variety also praised the new season for acknowledging and correcting some of the mistakes of the fourth season instead of ignoring them, while also highlighting the ability of the show to engage in character development after 15 years with regards to Cera and Shawkat's characters.
 She too praised Arnett as the standout of the cast.
 Tim Goodman of The Hollywood Reporter argued that the second Netflix season was "much, much better," than the first, believing that once the show "hits its stride, it evokes its glory days," overall being a "welcome return to form".